Conditions in Shopify Flow

 Does not include

-Does not include compares values to see whether any of the first value input does not include the data in the second value input.
+Does not include compares values to check whether any of the first value input does not include the data in the second value input.
 In the following example, the value for order.lineitem.product.title is retrieved from your store data and compared to the second value, scrape.

 Example of a workflow that uses the does not include logical operator to cancel an order if the retrieved data does not include the string scrape